clickjaw/Code401_Lab-02A-TYLER/README.md

 - Push to your repository
 - Submit a link to your forked repo in slack to instructors
 - Include a `README.md` (contents described above)
+- If you finish this assingment, please work on the file title 'stretch-goal'.
+If you have also completed this folder, let us know that when you submit it :)